 Pesticide Active Ingredients

-- The same active ingredient may be found in hundreds of pesticide products with different names.
+- A single active ingredient may be found in hundreds of pesticide products with different names.

-- Products with similar brand names may have different active ingredients.
+- Products with similar brand names may have different active ingredients with varying concentrations.

 - Some active ingredients work on a broad spectrum of pests.
 Others are more targeted, killing only certain things.